Garlic Dill Pickles

 Ok, well maybe they would tie with a glass of ice-cold lemonade or a Jalapeno Paloma Cocktail, but they’re up there.

-Fun Fact: if you got a sneak peek into my refrigerator, you would discover jars and jars of homemade pickles take up the top shelf in my fridge.
+Fun Fact: if you got a sneak peek into my refrigerator, you would discover jars and jars of homemade pickles.
 I probably have about 4-5 different types of pickles hanging out at any given time!

 These new garlicky pickles don’t disappoint!
 They’re exploding with an exquisite, herbaceous flavor from the fresh dill, seasonings, and of course, plenty of garlic!